Departmental Prizes

 The applicant(s) should:

-• Have made substantial contributions to teaching activity during 2022
+- Have made substantial contributions to teaching activity in the last 12 months

 Assessment criteria